 Can you rebuild tooth enamel naturally?

-Yes, you can rebuild and strengthen the structure of existing enamel through the process of remineralization.
+Yes, It is possible to rebuild and reinforce the structure of your existing enamel by remineralization.
 This is the fundamental principle of how to strengthen weak enamel naturally.
 Your saliva helps clean your teeth, constantly delivering strengthening minerals to fix minor damage and build a powerful shield against cavities.

 How do you fix weakened enamel?